tsahara/r7rs/content/overview.md

 they can prove that the object cannot possibly matter to any future computation.

-\vest Implementations of Scheme are required to be properly tail-recursive.
+Implementations of Scheme are required to be properly tail-recursive.
 This allows the execution of an iterative computation in constant space, even if the iterative computation is described by a syntactically recursive procedure.
 Thus with a properly tail-recursive implementation,